ealush/vest/website/docs/api_reference.md

   - [suite.remove](./writing_your_suite/vests_suite.md#removing-a-single-field-from-the-suite-state) - Removes a single field from the suite.
   - [suite.reset](./writing_your_suite/vests_suite.md#cleaning-up-our-validation-state) - Resets the suite to its initial state.
   - [suite.resetField](./writing_your_suite/vests_suite.md#cleaning-up-our-validation-state) - Resets a single field to an untested state.

+- [staticSuite]('./server_side_validations.md') - creates a stateless suite that is used for server side validations.

 - [test](./writing_tests/using_the_test_function.md) - A single validation test inside your suite.